K0BraKhan33/Module_5_MIKGAM156_JSE2407_D_Mikaeel-Gamieldien_JSF04_CapStone/README.md

 ### Sorting and Filtering

 - The `SortControls.vue` component allows users to sort products by price or title and filter by category.
 It also includes a reset button to clear filters.

+### ProductDicount
+- The `ProductDicount.vue` component allows the user to preveiw 5 products that are dicounted, this is set for all that log in

+### comapason tabel
+- The `ProductCompare.vue` compnent allows the user to compare products with ease, allows them to add and remove products allowing the user to see all the products they want in one neat location
+### Theme
+-the theme component in each file allows the page to look sleak clean and able to change quickly, it auto seletcs the users input as default for the browser.

 ## API Integration